Multiple generalized cluster structures on $D(\text{GL}_n)$: Background

-Additionally, the Poisson-Lie subgroup $G^*$ of $D(G)$ that corresponds to $\mathfrak{g}^*$ is called the \emph{dual Poisson-Lie group of $G$}.
-It can be embedded into $G$ via $(X,Y) \mapsto X^{-1}Y$; the image is denoted as $G^\dagger$, and it possesses a Poisson structure induced by $G^*$ (but we don't study $G^\dagger$ in this paper).
+Additionally, the connected Poisson-Lie subgroup $G^*$ of $D(G)$ that corresponds to $\mathfrak{g}^*$ is called the \emph{dual Poisson-Lie group of $G$}.
+The Poisson structure on $G^*$ (which is induced from $D(G)$) can be modeled locally in the group $G$ via the map

+The image of this map is an open dense subset of $G$ denoted as $G^\dagger$ (however, the map is not injective in general).

-Following \cite{plethora}, in this text we consider a more general bracket that is defined by a pair of classical $R$-matrices $R_+^c$ and $R_+^r$ rather than one (the meaning of the upper indices is unveiled later in the text).
-In this case, the bracket on $G \times G$ assumes the form
+Following \cite{plethora}, we consider a more general Poisson bracket on $G\times G$ that is defined by a pair of classical $R$-matrices $R_+^c$ and $R_+^r$ (the meaning of the upper indices is unveiled later in the text).
+For such a pair, the Poisson bracket is defined as

-It yields the structure of a Poisson-Lie group if and only if $R^c_+ = R^r_-$.
+We will frequently abuse the terminology and call $G\times G$ endowed with bracket~\eqref{eq:brackgen} the Drinfeld double of $G$.
+However, the bracket~\eqref{eq:brackgen} yields the structure of a Poisson-Lie group on $G\times G$ if and only if $R^c_+ = R^r_+$.